On the automorphism groups of some AG-codes based on $C_{a, b}$ curves: Introduction

 \section{Introduction}

 In the design of new codes algebraic geometry codes (AG-codes), also known as Goppa codes, play an important part and have been well studied in the last few decades.
 In designing such codes an important fact is the number of points of the algebraic curve over a finite field.
 Hence, it is natural that the algebraic curves that have been used so far are curves for which such number of points can be computed.
 Is there a "nice" family of curves which can be used to construct good codes?
 Hermitian curves have been used successfully by many authors in addition to hyperelliptic curves and other families of curves.
+The most natural curves are superelliptic curves as shown in \cite{e-sh, i-sh, shor-sh, sh-38, book }

-In this paper we investigate a larger family of curves which contains the above families, namely the $C_{a, b}$ curves. $C_{ab}$ curves are algebraic curves with very interesting arithmetic properties.
+In this paper we investigate a family of curves which belongs to superelliptic curves, namely the $C_{a, b}$ curves. $C_{ab}$ curves are algebraic curves with very interesting arithmetic properties.
 There are algorithms suggested which count the number of points of these curves using the Monsky-Washnitzer cohomology; see \cite{Denef}.
 In this paper we study how these properties can be used in constructing good algebraic geometry codes.

-In Section 2, we give a brief introduction to algebraic geometry codes (AG-codes) and of $C_{ab}$ curves.
-Such curves have degree $a, b$ covers to $\bP^1$.
+In Section 2, we give a brief introduction to algebraic geometry codes (AG-codes).
+This is well-known material.
+As a standard reference we use \cite{coding-book}.
+Many other excellent resources exist.

+In Section 3, we briefly define $C_{ab}$ curves.
+Such curves have degree $a, b$ covers to $\P^1$.
 The existence of certain divisors makes these curves useful in coding theory.
+For more details on AG-codes and quantum AG-codes one can check \cite{sh-38, e-sh, sh-25, sh-35}.

-In Section 3, we study the locus of genus $g$, $C_{a, b}$ curves for fixed $a, b$.
-Such curves have degree $a, b$ covers to $\bP^1$.
+In Section 4, we study the locus of genus $g$, $C_{a, b}$ curves for fixed $a, b$.
+Such curves have degree $a, b$ covers to $\P^1$.
 Such covers are classified according to the ramification structure.
 We assume that the cover has the largest possible moduli dimension.
 This determines a ramification structure $\s$.
+The simplest case of $C_{a, b}$ curves are hyperelliptic curves and superelliptic curves.
+Such curves have been studied in detail by many authors and are well understood.
+They are the main classes of curves being used in coding theory and cryptography.

 Denote the moduli spaces of these maximal moduli dimension degree $a, b$ coverings by $\M_a$ and $\M_b$ respectively and let $g = \frac 1 2 (a-1) (b-1)$.
 Then $\M_a, \M_b$ are algebraic varieties of $\M_g$ (not necessarily irreducible).
 The locus of $C_{a, b}$ curves in $\M_g$ is the intersection $\M_a \cap \M_b$.
 Studying this locus is the focus of section 3.